top of page

 The Congress shall have Power To lay and collect Taxes, Duties, Imposts and Excises, to pay the Debts and provide for the common Defense and general Welfare of the United States; but all Duties, Imposts and Excises shall be uniform throughout the United States;

-Antitrust laws protect consumers
+Antitrust laws

 U.S. Antitrust laws intend to protect consumers from predatory business practices by,

-• prohibiting price-fixing (companies getting together and deciding a price for goods)
+• Prohibiting price-fixing (companies getting together and deciding a price for goods)

-• restricting mergers of companies that would likely substantially lessen competition
+• Restricting mergers of companies that would likely substantially lessen competition

-• prohibiting the abuse of monopoly power
+• Prohibiting the abuse of monopoly power

 Price fixing Laws